bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-Heyyy we shouldn't normalize food waste but ok here's what I would do:
+Heyyy we shouldn't normalize food waste (Britta'd it) but ok here's what I would do:

 I would take a look at how high the building is, and go to the middle floor.